jaredririe/backendology/content/post/2018-07-14-what-this-blog-is-all-about.md

 ---
-title: "What This Blog is All About"
+title: What This Blog is All About
-author: "Jared Ririe"
+author: Jared Ririe
-categories: "General"
+categories: General
-date: 2018-07-14
-slug: what-this-blog-is-all-about
 tags:
 - microservices
+- architecture
+- distributed-systems
 - databases
+- nosql
 - golang
+- software
+date: "2018-07-14"
+slug: what-this-blog-is-all-about
 ---

 ## "Backended"?